Tokyo Area Travel Guide|Kawagoe Little Edo & Atami Fireworks Festival 5-Day Itinerary

 20:20 Fireworks Festival Begins

-The fireworks had several parts, lasting until 20:40 (20 minutes).
+The fireworks had several parts and lasted until 20:40 (20 minutes).
 My favorite part was the grand display covering the entire sky.
 Unfortunately, the humidity was high today, so the smoke lingered and didn’t disperse well towards the end.

 There were many people leaving, but everyone moved slowly and orderly toward the station; it was downhill coming in and uphill going back (tiring).